JohnPhamous/csamba/README.md

 ## TODO
 - [ ] Publications list
 - [ ] Login credentials
+  - wait on david for material
 - [ ] scaling issue with homepage video
 - [ ] scaling issue with login bar
 - [ ] padding for overview
 - [ ] link PI biographies with their websites
 - [ ] upcoming and past events
+  - wait for David
 - [x] biocompatability background is white, change to gray
+- [ ] change faculty to personnel
+- [x] undergrads